ghc-proposals/ghc-proposals/0000-type-infix.rst

 Alternatives
 ------------
-Instead of introducing a new ``type infix{l,r}`` syntax, we could change the renamer to be smarter about ``infix{l,r}`` declarations from Template Haskell quotes.
-But this only puts a band-aid over the wound, as there is no guarantee that the old ``infix{l,r}`` semantics won't break somewhere else.
+Instead of introducing a new ``infix{l,r} n type`` syntax, we could change the renamer to be smarter about ``infix{l,r} n`` declarations from Template Haskell quotes.
+But this only puts a band-aid over the wound, as there is no guarantee that the old ``infix{l,r} n`` semantics won't break somewhere else.
 (I certainly wouldn't be surprised if there were more lurking bugs because of this.)
 Moreover, there'd still be the problem that users cannot assign different fixities to names that live at the value level and the type level in the same module.

+There is some amount of bikeshedding to be had concerning the new syntax.
+One could alternatively envision the ``type`` keyword being placed in front (i.e., ``type infix{l,r} n``).
+However, I slightly prefer putting ``infix{l,r}`` first, since it makes it clearer that we're dealing with a fixity declaration.

 Instead of co-opting the ``TypeOperators`` keyword, we could invent a new ``LANGUAGE`` pragma for this purpose.
 I personally don't feel like this is necessary, since we're simply extending the capabilities of type-level operators (which is already a GHC extension), but others may feel differently.